 A hidden jewel on the Xudum River, Kanana is located in the southwest of the Okavango Delta.
 The area encompasses a necklace of islands dotted with palms, figs, ebony and knobthorn, and is home to a myriad of birds, plants and animals.
 The nature of the habitat means it is the perfect place to experience the diversity of species found within the Okavango Delta.

-Guests are accommodated in seven spacious twin and double-bedded safari tents and one family tent, each with en-suite bathrooms with shower, hot and cold running water and flush toilet.
-The tents are well spaced, affording privacy whilst remaining within comfortable distance from the main camp area.
+Guests are accommodated in seven spacious twin and double-bedded safari tents, each en-suite bathroom has a large walk-in shower and luxurious fittings.
+Families are accommodated in a two-bedroomed tent, sharing an en-suite bathroom with the addition of an outdoor shower – ideal for families in this child-friendly camp.
+The tents are well spaced, affording privacy whilst remaining within a comfortable distance from the main camp area.

 The annual floods transform parts of this concession into a true water paradise, offering guests the best of both worlds.
-At certain times of the year guests may actually enjoy the breathtaking spectacle of the water visibly rising around the camp’s raised teak decks.
-Experience magnificent game sightings during drives as well as the unique experience of exploring the delta’s beautiful waterways by boat.
-There is also a Sleep Out Deck that offers guests the opportunity to spend the night under the splendid African night sky.
+Due to the camps location guests can experience magnificent game sightings during drives as well as the unique experience of exploring the delta’s beautiful waterways by boat or Mokoro.
+You may actually enjoy the breath-taking spectacle of the water visibly rising around the camp’s raised teak decks.
+The Sleep Out Deck offers guests the opportunity to spend the night out under the magnificent African night sky.

 Situated in the Kanana Concession, the focus of activities at Kanana varies with the rising and falling levels of the Okavango Delta.
-Activities include morning and late afternoon game drives in open safari vehicles, with afternoon game drives often continuing into the evening.
-Alternatively you may explore the crystal clear waterways by Mokoro or motorboat, and enjoy the magnificent variety of birds, plant and reptile species found in the area.
-Birding is spectacular, and Kanana hosts a seasonal heronry that teems with activity, a Kanana highlight which converts all visitors to avid ‘twitchers’.
+Activities include morning and afternoon game drives in open safari vehicles, with afternoon game drives often continuing into the evening.
+When out on game drives our window seat guarantee ensures no more than four guests per vehicle and individual use of a camera mount.
+Alternatively, you may explore the crystal-clear waterways by Mokoro or motorboat, and enjoy the magnificent variety of birds, plant and reptile species found in the area.
+Birding is spectacular with Kanana hosting a seasonal heronry that is one of the largest in Southern Africa, a highlight that converts all visitors to avid ‘twitchers’.
 Guided bush walks are highly recommended as is fishing for tilapia, African pike and sharptooth catfish.